Located along the shore of the New River, the Prince depot is an Art Moderne masterpiece built to signal a new era in passenger railroading.

 Local Community Links:

-The first station at Prince, West Virginia, was built by the Chesapeake and Ohio Railway (C&O) in 1880.
+The first station at Prince was built by the Chesapeake and Ohio Railway (C&O) in 1880.
 This wooden depot was enlarged in 1891 to serve an expanding commercial freight and passenger need.
 Nearly destroyed in a 1917 fire, it was rebuilt soon afterwards.

-The current red brick station was erected as part of a 1942 vision by C&O president Robert R. Young, who wanted to create a stylish, streamlined and efficient passenger rail system for the post World War II era.
-Designed by the railroad and the Cleveland-based architectural firm of Garfield, Harris, Robinson and Schaffer, the building opened on June 26, 1946.
+The current red brick station was erected as part of a 1942 vision by C&O president Robert R. Young, who wanted to create a stylish, streamlined and efficient passenger rail system for the post-World War II era.
+Designed by the railroad and the Cleveland-based architectural firm of Garfield, Harris, Robinson and Schaffer, the building opened on June 26, 1946 during a celebration attended by nearly 3,000 people.
 It was immediately noted for its sleek Art Moderne features, such as large expanses of glass on the north and south facades, flat cantilevered roof and terrazzo flooring.

 Taking advantage of the site along the New River, the architects oriented the building so that during the winter, the sun warms those who wait along the platform and inside the depot, while during the summer, the roof and platform canopy provide shady relief from the heat.
 In the waiting room, visitors can still see the C&O's original "Chessie" kitten logo embedded in the floor.